-My 2 final suggestions are annual events,, these are just 2 examples but there are many regular events that make a great addition to a day trip in the region.
+My 2 final suggestions are annual events, these are just 2 examples but there are many regular events that make a great addition to a day trip in the region.
 The Swell Festival has been running for many years during the month of September and includes many local and international artists who create sculptures, often of significant size on the beach and foreshore in Currumbin.
-During the festival you’ll find coffee vans and food trucks offering variety on top of the local cafes, live music and other entertainment.
+During the festival, you’ll find coffee vans and food trucks offering a variety on top of the local cafes, live music and other entertainment.
 The sculptures are also lit at night adding a different way to enjoy them.

 25. Sand Safari

 The Sand Safari is another annual event, this time in February and held predominantly at Surfers Paradise although related displays pop up around the Gold Coast.
 The enormous sand castles are created by international and local artists along the wide promenade in front of the beach, The artworks usually take the shape of fantasy and cartoon characters which are loved by kids and adults alike.
 They are made entirely of sand and water then sprayed with an environmentally safe sealant to help them stand up to the elements for the duration of the festival.

 During the event you an vote for the one you like the best and there’s an extra-large central display which is worked on by many artists for you to watch the creators at work and ask any questions.
 The festival is perfect combined with a day at the beach or exploring Surfers Paradise, the best known of the Gold Coast beaches.